ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 ~~~
 {: .language-bash}

-**NOTE:** The default compiler on CC clusters is Intel.
-Compilers can be switched by loading modules:
+**NOTE:** The default compilers in StdEnv/2020 are gcc/9.3.0 and Intel/2020.1.217.
+Other compilers can be used by loading their respective modules.
+For example, to load gcc/10:
 ~~~
-module load gcc
-module load intel
+module load gcc/10.2.0
 ~~~
 {: .language-bash}